 This is a list of the world's largest armies, measured by the number of soldiers in uniform.
 This is not a list of the world's "strongest" armies, since military power is not simply a function of headcount.
 But headcount is an interesting measure, nonetheless.
 Counting heads is perhaps not as straigtforward as might be imagined.
 The first problem is the terminological ambiguity of the word "army" which can mean either ground force troops, as in the US Army, or in many countries the ground forces are called ground forces, or words to that effect, while the entire military establishment is called the army.

 This is a list of ground forces only, not the entire military establishment.
-These totals do not include Marine Corps or Naval Infantry, since we count them in another list.
-These totals also do not include gendarmerie or interior ministry formations.
+Except for the United States, these totals do not include Marine Corps or Naval Infantry, which in other countries with such formations are typically rather small, and are counted in another list.
+These totals also generally do not include gendarmerie or interior ministry formations.
 In the Soviet Union, the Interior Ministry had tank divisions, in China today the People's Armed Police are admirably equiped, and some European gendarmeries have low intensity conflict combat potential.
 But the range of variation from one country to another in the roles and capabilities of these organizations is too great to warrant their inclusion.

 Afghanistan is an exception to this rule.
 In June 2011, the Afghan government approved an increase of the Afghan National Security Force [ANSF] to a total end strength 352,000 by October 2012 — to include 195,000 in the Afghan National Army [ANA] and 157,000 in the Afghan National Police [ANP].
 By March 2012 the force strength of the ANSF was 337,516 (187,874 in the ANA; 149,642 in the ANP).
 The Afghan National Police is engaged in the same counter-insurgency fight as the Afghan National Army.